CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise1-split.md

 ## Summary

 In this exercise, you used **Azure AI Studio** to connect a Blob Storage container as a data source within the Chat Playground.
-Leveraging **GPT-4 Turbo** along with **text embedding models**, you analysed various content types, including images, text, and tables, to generate **vectorised indexes**.
+Leveraging **GPT-4 Turbo** along with **text embedding models**, you analyzed various content types, including images, text, and tables, to generate **vectorized indexes**.
 These indexes were subsequently stored in **Azure AI Search**, where you reviewed them to ensure the data was correctly ingested and indexed.